 Drs.
 Clark Moustakas, Cereta Perry, Diane Blau and Bruce Douglass commit to keep the MPI psychology programs alive.
 The Center for Humanistic Studies (CHS) establishes its independence from the Merrill-Palmer Institute.
 CHS is awarded the degree-granting charter of MPI.

 With the aid of dedicated students, CHS moves into 40 E. Ferry Ave. in Detroit.
-Candidacy for accreditation with the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC/NCA) is granted.
+The Higher Learning Commission of the North Central Association of Colleges and Schools (HLC/NCA) grants Candidacy for accreditation.
 EHP Certification evolves into a Specialist Degree (PsyS).
 CHS graduates its first MA and PsyS classes.

 CHS receives full accreditation from HLC/NCA.